marcopeg/amazing-postgresql/projects/populate-nested-data-from-values-in-postgresql/README.md

-# Populate Nested Data From Values
+# Populate Nested Data From _VALUES_ in PostgreSQL

 We usually handle [normalized data](https://en.wikipedia.org/wiki/Database_normalization) when dealing with a relational database like [PostgreSQL][postgres].